ddaaggeett/whiteSocket/README.md

 GOALS:

+to rid the internet and economy of a 'like-based' value system -> see Douglas Rushkoff

 to set the standard of intellectual collaboration methods

 to force open source collaboration across all industry – not just computer software collaboration